Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 \subsection{Definition of the renormalisation group map with observables}

-In this section the renormalisation group map $\Phi_{j+1} =\Phi_{j+1,N}$ is extended to include the observable components.
+In this section the renormalisation group map $\Phi_{j+1} =\Phi_{j+1,N,m^{2}}$ is extended to include the observable components (as in Section~\ref{sec:bulk}, we omit the $N$ and $m^{2}$-dependence when there is no risk of confusion).
 To this end, we now call the renormalisation group map from Section~\ref{sec:step} the \emph{bulk component} and denote it by $\Phi^\varnothing_{j+1}$, and $\Phi_{j+1}=(\Phi^\varnothing_{j+1},\Phi^\obs_{j+1})$ will now refer to the renormalisation group map extended to the algebra with observables.
 The map $\Phi^\obs_{j+1}$ is the \emph{observable component} of the renormalisation group map.
 This extension will be defined so that the bulk components of $K_{j+1}$ and $V_{j+1}$ only depend on the bulk components of $K_j$ and $V_j$.
 In other words,

 On the other hand, the observable components $\Vobs_{j+1}$ and $\Kobs_{j+1}$ will depend on both the observable and the bulk components of $(V_j,K_j)$.
-The observable component $\Phi^{\obs}_{j+1}$ is upper-triangular in the sense that the $a$ component of $\Phi^{\obs}_{j+1}(V_j,K_j)$ only depends on $(\Vbulk_{j},\Kbulk_{j})$ and $(V^a_{j},K^a_{j})$ but not on $(V^b_{j},K^b_{j})$ or $(V^{ab}_{j},K^{ab}_{j})$, and similarly for the $b$ component.
+The observable component $\Phi^{\obs}_{j+1}$ is upper-triangular in the sense that the $a$ component $\pi_{a}\Phi^{\obs}_{j+1}(V_{j},K_{j})$ of $\Phi^{\obs}_{j+1}(V_j,K_j)$ only depends on $(\Vbulk_{j},\Kbulk_{j})$ and $(V^a_{j},K^a_{j})$ but not on $(V^b_{j},K^b_{j})$ or $(V^{ab}_{j},K^{ab}_{j})$, and similarly for the $b$ component.
 The $ab$ component depends on all components from the previous scale.
 We will use an initial condition $V_{0}\in \cV$ and $K_{0}(X)=1_{X=\varnothing}$.

 We now give the precise definition of the observable component of the renormalisation group map $\Phi_{j+1}^\obs\colon (V_j,K_j)\mapsto (\uobs_{j+1}, \Vobs_{j+1}, \Kobs_{j+1})$.
 For $j+1<N$, given $(V_j, K_j)$ and $B \in \cB_j$, define $Q(B)$ and $J(B,X)$ as in \eqref{e:Q-def}--\eqref{e:J-def} using the extended version of $\Loc$ from Section~\ref{sec:locobs}.
 If $j+1=N$ set $Q=J=0$.
 We let $Q^\obs(B)=\pi_\obs Q(B) $ and $J^\obs(B,X)=\pi_\obs J(B, X)$ denote the observable components.
 The new detail for the observable renormalisation group map is that, to define $\Vobs_{j+1}$, we include the second order contribution from $\Vobs_{j}$ in order to maintain better control on the renormalisation group flow.
 To this end, for $j+1\leq N$ and $B,B'\in\cB_{j}$, let